natac13/seanpaulcampbell.com/apps/website/src/content/blog/self-hosted-convex-aws-sst.md

 We also set the `link` to include the database, and all 4 buckets.
 This will ensure that SST will add the necessary IAM permissions for the Convex service to access the buckets and database.

 We are not able to use the built-in `Resource` from SST to reference the resources, so we will set them as environment variables.
 You can see that with the bucket names.
 The `MYSQL_URL` is a bit more special.
 It is using the `$interpolate` function to interpolate the database username, password, and port into the URL.
-The url cannot contain the database name, and we use the `host.docker.internal` to connect to the local MySQL instance.
-More on that soon.
+The URL cannot contain the database name, and we use the `host.docker.internal` to connect to the local MySQL instance locally.

 Lastly we set the `dev` property to start the Convex backend service locally.
 However, as we need access to the SST AWS resources we somehow have to start the docker container with the needed environment variables.
 To do this I came up with the following script: